rynecarbone/power_ranker/README.md

 # Power Ranker
 A tool for scraping fantasy football stats from ESPN leagues, creating power rankings, collecting previous season standings, and publishing to a website.

+*Update 2019-09-12*: version 2.0.0 is now working with the newest v3 of ESPN api

 # Check out package

 ```python3